fathimakm/learn_security_with-me/basics.md

 * GET > READ
 * PUT > UPDATE
 * DELETE > DELETE

+HEAD(-> similar to GET) , TRACE(used for diagnostic approach) options method is used to obtain http methods that are available for a specefic path or resource

+GET - Retrieves a resource from the server.
+Parameters are passed in the URL query string.
+Should have no side effects.
+POST - Sends data to the server.
+Used to submit form data or upload files.
+Data is passed in the request body.
+Can create or update resources.
+PUT - Uploads a resource to update an existing resource.
+Parameters passed in URL or request body.
+Idempotent.
+DELETE - Deletes a resource from the server.
+Parameters passed in URL.
+Idempotent.
+HEAD - Identical to GET but does not return a response body.
+Used to retrieve headers and metadata only.
+TRACE - Echos the received request so the client can see changes made by intermediate servers.
+Used for debugging.
+OPTIONS - Returns supported HTTP methods allowed on the URL.
+Used for CORS preflight requests.
+In summary:

+GET, HEAD, OPTIONS are safe methods that retrieve data.
+POST creates resources and sends data to the server.
+PUT and DELETE modify resources by uploading or deleting them.
+TRACE is used for debugging, and OPTIONS for CORS.

+# status code

 HTTP/1.1 200 OK // the first line of response from server contains status code